 Butter beans go really well with spinach. check out this super healthy butter bean spinach salad.

 Brocolli can be paired with almost any dish, along with meat or any other veg.
 You can even eat it raw!
 Brocolli is perfect in vegetarian curries too.
-Here’s my tasty pick – Bombay potato broccoli and lentil curry.
+Here’s my tasty pick – Potato and broccoli curry.